Skip to main content

 As a platform, YouTube has served as an alternative media ecosystem apart from the mainstream where any person can contribute to national conversation and reach thousands of people overnight.
 But the Right’s overt domination of the platform, in addition to political forums on Reddit and 4chan, has created an environment where white nationalists and right-wing extremists can easily inject hateful rhetoric and conspiracy theories into national political discourse by positioning themselves alongside less overtly hateful rising right-wing media personalities.

-The punditry faction of YouTube, much like cable news, thrives on collaboration and guest appearances on other pundits’ channels.
-These right-wing YouTube commentators believe that by bolstering one another they can break through “fake news” mainstream media narratives and spread their own flavor of political analysis.
+The punditry faction of YouTube, much like cable news(link is external), thrives on collaboration and guest appearances on other pundits’ channels.
+These right-wing YouTube commentators believe that by bolstering one another they can break through “fake news(link is external)” mainstream media narratives and spread their own flavor of political analysis.
 The most extreme of these commentators will identify YouTube pundits slightly closer to center-Right than them, and appear on their programs to share their viewpoints.
 They then use this access to a larger platform to recruit more people to their own pages, where they espouse extremist views with even less restraint.

 Tensions Rise, Bloggers Flee As YouTube’s Efforts To Combat Extremism Begin

-YouTube has been criticized for designing algorithms that are, as The Guardian reported, “drawing viewers into ever more extreme content, recommending a succession of videos that can quickly take them into dark corners of the internet,” and has been toying with remedies that can effectively isolate extremist and terroristic content without censoring speech on the site.
+YouTube has been criticized for designing algorithms that are, as The Guardian reported(link is external), “drawing viewers into ever more extreme content, recommending a succession of videos that can quickly take them into dark corners of the internet,” and has been toying with remedies that can effectively isolate extremist and terroristic content without censoring speech on the site.

 If white supremacist alt-right YouTubers are able to claim that their demonetization was censorship and successfully motivate their audiences to pick up alternative platforms like BitChute and Gab, they will be able to espouse their extremist views in even more isolated echo chambers and increase the risk for radicalization among viewers.